ericrenone/Dual-Path-Convergence/README.md

 • No in-place parameter mutation
 • No optimizer objects
-• No hidden side effects
+• Updates are expressed as pure transition functions

 State evolution is entirely driven by composable transition functions.